Educating Antiracist Lawyers: The Race and the Equal Protection of the Laws Program at Dickinson Law

 Date Written: March 5, 2021

-The year 2020 has forced us, as a nation, to recognize painful realities about systemic racism in our country and our legal system.
-The fallacies in our founding documents and the vestiges of our slave past are so woven into our national culture that they became hard to see except for those who suffered their daily indignities, hardships, and fears.
+The killing of George Floyd forced the nation to recognize painful realities about systemic racism in our country and our legal system.
+The deficiencies in our founding documents and the vestiges of our slaveholding past are so woven into our national culture that they became hard to see except for those who suffer their daily indignities, hardships, and fears.
+The collective experience of watching Floyd’s murder made these undeniably and viscerally visible to all Americans.
 As legal educators, we must face the role we have played in helping build the machinery of structural racism by supplying generation after generation of those who maintain that machinery and prosper within it.
-In this critical moment of our country’s history, we, as legal educators, must train and prepare a generation of lawyers to once and for all complete the work of the Civil Rights Movement and purge what remains of racism from our legal system – to build better safeguards to ensure that all of us, everyone, has the equal protection of the laws promised by the 14th Amendment of our Constitution.
+In this critical moment of our country’s history, we, as legal educators, must train and prepare a generation of lawyers to complete once and for all the work of the Civil Rights Movement, a Third Reconstruction and to purge racism from our legal system – to build better safeguards to ensure that all people have the equal protection of the laws promised by the 14th Amendment of our Constitution.

-As educators, we must recognize our unique opportunity and important responsibility to combat racism in our educational mission.
+As educators, we have a unique opportunity and important responsibility to combat racism in our educational mission.
 We must do more than transfer legal knowledge and skills to our students.
-We must cultivate within them, a principled, enduring commitment to work for true equality over the course of their careers and practice law in a way that promotes equal treatment of all.
-To do this we must reconsider not only what we teach, but how we teach it.
+We must cultivate within them a principled, enduring commitment to work for true equality over the course of their careers and to practice law in a way that promotes the equal treatment of all.
+To do this, we must reconsider not only what we teach, but how we teach it.

 Keywords: Antiracist, Critical Pedagogy, Equal Protection of the Laws, Race